 Remnants of A' Famosa Fort

-Nearby stands a replica of Sultan’s 7-tiered Palace (15th Century) constructed without using a single nail!
-It is a cultural museum now with 1300 artifacts, jewellery, weaponry, ceramics and art displays.
+Nearby stands a replica of the Sultan’s 7-tiered Palace (15th Century) constructed without using a single nail!
+It is a cultural museum now with 1300 artifacts, jewelry, weaponry, ceramics, and art displays.
 Take a picture at the iconic Christ Church and Stadthuys.

-Downtown Melaka near Jonker Walk and Dataran Palawan has a number of tourist attractions including Rickshaw Rides, Buggy Rides and Menara Taming Sari (with 360-degree views of Melaka).
+Downtown Melaka near Jonker Walk and Dataran Palawan has many tourist attractions including Rickshaw Rides, Buggy Rides, and Menara Taming Sari (with 360-degree views of Melaka).

 The cycle rickshaw ride costs RM 15 and you can choose your favourite jingle or theme bike to enjoy the ride to the Jonker Walk area.